Showing posts with label Logan's Steakhouse. Show all posts

 Sirloin steak with baked sirloin potato

-I ordered a 6 ounce sirloin, baked potato, Caesar salad with Ice water.
+I ordered a 6-ounce sirloin, baked potato, Caesar salad, and ice water.

-Hubby ordered New York Strip with baked potato, Caesar salad and sweet tea.
+My Hubby ordered a New York Strip with a baked potato, Caesar salad, and sweet tea.

-For appetizer we ordered fried mushrooms and we had two large rolls with butter.
+For an appetizer, we ordered fried mushrooms, and we had two large rolls with butter.
 YUM!!

 We rode through downtown Scottsboro but did not stop.

-We did stop at Russell Stover's in Athens where I got a cookies and cream ice cream in a waffle cone.
+We stopped at Russell Stover's in Athens, where I got a cookies and cream ice cream in a waffle cone.

 Hubby got a pint of strawberry and French Vanilla Ice cream.